 ALCA sees conservation on private lands as a social process, guided by good science.
 This recognition underpins the vision, mission and operating principles of the Alliance and explains why private landholders and indigenous people in Australia are central to its work.

-The vision of the Australian Land Conservation Alliance is to “ensure that private land conservation makes the greatest possible contribution to the achievement of local, national and international biodiversity conservation goals.”
+The vision of the Australian Land Conservation Alliance is to “ensure that private land conservation communities make the greatest possible contribution to the achievement of local, national and international nature conservation goals.”

 The mission of the Australian Land Conservation Alliance by 2018 is to “increase the amount of permanently protected private lands by 1 million hectares”.

 In order to do so, ALCA has adopted the following strategic approaches:

 – Act as a National leader for private land conservation

 – Improve consistency and best practice in private land conservation

 – Promote mutual learning and information dissemination in the private land conservation sector

 – Ensure and promote permanence in private land conservation